Eight Is Enough: Production

 The show was developed by writer William Blinn and was a Lorimar Production.
 It was originally distributed by Worldvision Enterprises.
 For the first three years the show filmed interior scenes at The Burbank Studios now known as the Warner Bros.
 Ranch.
 From the fourth season the show filmed interiors at MGM Studios in Culver City.

-The home featured in the exterior shots was on Chiquita St, near Lankershim Boulevard in Los Angeles.
+The home featured in the exterior shots was on Chiquita Street near Lankershim Boulevard in Studio City, Los Angeles.
 The house has since been demolished and replaced.
 The interiors for seasons one through three were filmed on Soundstage 9 The Burbank Studio.
 Seasons four and five were shot on two stages at MGM in Culver City.

 The show's team of producers included Robert L. Jacks, Gary Adelson, Greg Strangis, and Phil Fehrle.
 Executive producers were Lee Rich and Philip Capice.

 As a production of the Lorimar stable, who were concurrently producing CBS's The Waltons, writers were often contracted by the producers and were shared between both programs.
 (Waltons co-star Will Geer also made an Eight Is Enough guest appearance during season 2.)
 Regular writers included Peter Lefcourt, the writing teams of Gwen Bagni and Paul Dubov, Rod Peterson and Claire Whittaker, Bill Nuss and Dusty Kay (brother of "Nancy Bradford" Dianne Kay), Nick Thiel and David Braff, J. Miyoko Hensley and Steven Hensley, Bruce Shelly, Sandra Kay Siegel, Gil Grant, Karen I. Hall, and Hindi Brooks, who soon became the show's long-time story editor.
 In-house directors included Philip Leacock, Harry Harris, and Irving J. Moore.
 As an in-joke, the character name of one of Nicholas Bradford's best friends was Irving Julius Moore, a nod to the director of the same name whose middle name was, in fact, Joseph.